vkbo/novelWriter/docs/source/project_overview.rst

 Project Roots
 =============

-Projects are structured into a set of top level folders called *root folders*.
+Projects are structured into a set of top level folders called "Root Folders".
 They are visible in the project tree at the left side of the main window.

-The core novel documents go into a root folder of type :guilabel:`Novel`.
-Other supporting documents go into the other root folders.
+The novel documents go into a root folder of type :guilabel:`Novel`.
+Project notes go into the other root folders.
 These other root folder types are intended for your notes on the various elements of your story.
 Using them is of course entirely optional.

 A new project may not have all of the root folders present, but you can add the ones you want from :guilabel:`Create Root Folder` in the :guilabel:`Project` menu.

-The root folders are intended for the following use, but aside from the :guilabel:`Novel` folder, no restrictions are enforced by the application.
+Each root folder has one or more reference keyword associated with it that can be used to reference content in your notes from other documents and notes.
+The intended usage of each type of root folder is listed below.
+However, aside from the :guilabel:`Novel` folder, no restrictions are applied by the application.
 You can use them however you want.

 :guilabel:`Novel`
    This is the root folder of all text that goes into the final novel.
 This class of documents have